Marina.

 Principal English Translation:

-Marina was a name given to some indigenous women, but its origins are European; the name was Nahuatlized to Malintzin, which changes the r to l (since 'r' was not in the Nahuatl alphabet) and adds the reverential -tzin; Malinztin is also a reverential form for Mary; Malintzin was the name of an indigenous woman who was very influential as an interpreter in the Spanish invasion and colonization of Mexico, having been given to Cortés by an indigenous lord; she also bore a son by Cortés (see attestations)
+Marina was a name given to some indigenous women, but its origins are European; the name was Nahuatlized to Malintzin, which changes the r to l (since 'r' was not in the Nahuatl alphabet) and adds the reverential -tzin; Malinztin is also a reverential form for Mary; Malintzin was the name of an Indigenous woman who was very influential as an interpreter in the Spanish invasion and colonization of Mexico, having been given to Cortés by an Indigenous lord when she was likely still pre-pubescent (see Karttunen article about her); she also bore a son by Cortés (see attestations)

 Orthographic Variants: